 - Google Pixel XL: ~4 hours, 45 minutes

 Gaming seems to give the iPhone 7 and iPhone 7 Plus the most impressive battery boost over its competition.
 Apple’s devices achieved double — or more — battery life than the Android devices across the board.
-Despite the much smaller batteries, the iPhone 7 and iPhone 7 Plus were optimized to perform for hours on end and easily topped the market back in the day.
+Despite the much smaller batteries, Apple optimized the iPhone 7 and iPhone 7 Plus to perform for hours on end, and they easily topped the market back in the day.

 Apple iPhone 7 and 7 Plus battery charge times